lookatthem-tech/jekyll-project-03/pages/ApiDev/SmsIntegration.md

 <p><b>Off:</b> The content will remain, but will be grayed out.</p>

-<p><b>Tip: </b>If iCalendar Attachment is enabled within any of these areas, an iCalendar attachment will be delivered with the notification in the form of an MMS message.</p>
+{% include note.html content="If iCalendar Attachment is enabled within any of these areas, an iCalendar attachment will be delivered with the notification in the form of an MMS message." %}

 </body></html>